 What is the International Day of Sport for Development and Peace?

-The International Day of Sport for Development and Peace (IDSDP) is an annual celebration that highlights and promotes the power of sport as a catalyst for social change in all corners of the world.
+The International Day of Sport for Development and Peace (IDSDP) is an annual celebration of the power of sport to drive social change, community development and to foster peace and understanding.

 Sport as a universal tool for development

-The IDSDP offers a new opportunity to promote sport and physical activity as a cost-effective and meaningful tool that can address a wide range of needs related to: education, health, social inclusion, youth development, gender equality, peace building and sustainable development.
-It also provides a notable platform to advocate among governments for more investment in sport, related infrastructure and quality physical education for youth.
+This Day offers a new opportunity to promote sport and physical activity as a cost-effective and meaningful tool to address a wide range of needs related to: education, health, social inclusion, youth development, gender equality, peace-building and sustainable development.

 Using sport to promote development and peace has been at the core of the IOC’s mission since its creation in 1894.
-Pierre de Coubertin, the IOC’s founder, was explicit in his desire to use Olympism as a means to promote harmony among individuals and nations.
-It is therefore apt that this International Day emphasises the positive impact of sport and physical education at all levels from casual practice to competitive sport.
+Pierre de Coubertin, the IOC’s founder, was explicit in his desire to use Olympism as a means to promote harmony among individuals and nations, at all levels from casual practice to competitive sport.